Create a highly accurate business summary using Deep Learning algorithms

 After processing, the framework can predict new words, sentences, or phrases.
 In this manner, the ‘LSTM concept’ can be used to build the Abstractive Text Summarization framework.

 The framework uses encoder-decoder architecture model for summarization.
 Both encoder and the decoder sub-models are trained jointly, meaning at the same time.
 The Text Summarization framework uses an encoder for reading the source document and encoding it to an internal representation.
 The decoder is a language model responsible for generating each word in the output summary using the encoded representation of the source document.

 Sanjeet Banerji, EVP & Head - AI & Cognitive Sciences elucidates how AI enables the Digital Transformation journey in the Banking sector.
-Watch now>